World Jewish Congress lawsuit against Swiss banks: Aftermath and effects

 The plaintiffs' success in reaching a settlement inspired further lawsuits against foreign banks and corporate entities under the Alien Tort Claims Act.
 Ed Fagan, one of the main attorneys representing the plaintiffs in the WJC case against Swiss banks, would again file suit against Credit Suisse and UBS in 2002, this time on behalf of South African Apartheid victims.
 The case was later expanded to include more than 30 companies, including Nestle, Ford, Shell, ExxonMobil and Citigroup.
 He alleged that the corporations contributed to financing the South African Apartheid government, thereby contributing to and prolonging human rights violations.
 This case was dismissed by a U.S. federal judge in 2004.

 Fagan would later be disbarred in multiple states due to failing to pay court fines and fees and for stealing client money and escrow trust funds from Holocaust survivors, some of whom he represented during the World Jewish Congress lawsuit.

 Antisemitic incidents rose in Switzerland in the aftermath of the settlement.

+Effort to Reopen the Settlement

 In July 2025, Bloomberg News reported investigators had uncovered documents that suggested Credit Suisse did not disclose billions of dollars of assets held in accounts owned by Nazis.
-Ron Lauder the Chairman of the World Jewish Congress and former Volcker Commission representative for the World Jewish Restitution Organization, states this money should have been part of the 1998 settlement.
-Lauder further told Bloomberg News UBS, which purchased Credit Suisse, that the bank could be liable for between $5 billion to $10 billion.
+Ron Lauder, Chairman of the World Jewish Congress and former Volcker Commission representative for the World Jewish Restitution Organization, said this money should have been part of the 1998 settlement.
+Lauder further told Bloomberg News UBS, which purchased Credit Suisse, could be liable for between $5 billion to $10 billion.
 UBS opened its own investigation, hiring Neil Barofsky to complete a report on the matter.

+The U.S. Senate opened its own investigation, with hearings scheduled in February 2026.
+UBS executives Robert Karofsky and Babara Levi were called to testify.
+In advance, the World Jewish Congress issued a statement indicating it was reopening the settlement, saying UBS should offer full restitution for assets not disclosed in the original settlement.
+The WJC statement specifically cited UBS executives Colm Kelleher and Iqbal Khan.
+In testimony before the U.S. Senate, UBS executive Robert Karofksy said UBS would resist any effort to open the settlement or any effort for Barofsky to expand his investigation.